tezos-checker/checker/docs/testing.md

 Areas which remain to be tested include:

   1. Filling in cases still requiring unit / property tests.
 Most of the remaining test cases are spread throughout the codebase and not centralized to a single module.
   1. Addition of some higher-level end to end tests which actually call the contract.
 Tests do **not** currently evaluate the Tezos operations which the Checker code generates since no interpreter exists for them in Ligo at the moment.
+Some initial work has begun on this front but has not landed yet.
      1. We will want these to also test the inter-contract dynamics between Checker and burrows, etc.

 ## Unit tests